 Kingsgrove – M5

 The reason I like this ride is so people who ride the Salt Pan Reserve trail can add a few extra kilometers to their journey.
-This trail was chaotic in 2017 because of the huge amount of work that is happening on the West Connex and the M5.
-As far as the trail is concerned, that is starting to settle down.
-Now I like it a lot and intend to do Wolli Creek to Earlwood on the Cooks River Trail then Earlwood to Bexley then this ride and then Salt Pan Creek and finish up at Riverwood station and catch the train home.
+This trail was completely updated in 2020 September.
+Its all super wide concrete cycle paths.
+I like it a lot and find this trip real good.
+Wolli Creek to Earlwood on the Cooks River Trail then Earlwood to Kingsgrove then the M5 Cycleway and then down to Salt Pan Creek and finish up at Riverwood station and catch the train home.

 Its 4km each way, so it will help a little with your daily workout.
 If you are a really keen commuter to be, you can battle thru the suburbs from the dead end at Bexley to Wolli Creek.
 Why they didn’t extend the bike path thru the very average parks that run all the way to Wolli Creek is beyond me.